Jhinder Bondi: Plot

-A person comes to meet Gauri Shankar Roy (Uttam Kumar), who lives in Kolkata.
+A person comes to meet Gauri Shankar Rai, who lives in Kolkata.
 He introduces himself as a 'fauji Sardar' (Chief of the Armed Forces) of Jhind, a small kingdom in Madhya Pradesh.
-He says that the to-be King of Jhind, Shankar Singh, was found missing from the kingdom right before his coronation; this is apparently a conspiracy by his own brother Udit Singh, who wants the kingdom for himself.
-Earlier, too, there were two occasions when coronation was arranged, but on both occasions, the King was found missing.
+He says that the to-be King of Jhind, Shankar Singh, was found missing from the kingdom right before his coronation; this is a conspiracy by his brother Udit Singh, who wants the kingdom for himself.
+Earlier, too, there were two occasions when a coronation was arranged, but on both occasions, the King was found missing.
 Udit is a cruel man, unfit to be a good king.
 Shankar Singh has his vices too, but is a kind-hearted person who would care for his citizens and is thus worthy to be king.
-Now, coincidentally, Gauri looks exactly like Shankar Singh (also played by Uttam Kumar).
-This being the last hope, the fauji Sardar requests him to pretend to be the King for the coronation and until the real King can be found.
+Now, coincidentally, Gauri looks exactly like Shankar Singh.
+This being the last hope, the fauji Sardar requests him to pretend to be the King for the coronation until the real King can be found.
 Gauri agrees.
 The two set off for Jhind.

 Things aren't easy at the Palace in Jhind.
-Despite the great luxury of kingly life, Gauri is constantly threatened by Udit and his friend, the dashingly handsome but evil Mayurvahan (Soumitra Chatterjee).
-The coronation however takes place successfully; moreover, the pretend King becomes engaged to Rani Kasturi Bai (Arundhati Devi) on the occasion.
-In spite of the situation becoming more and more tense, with the life of the King at stake, a romance blooms between Kasturi Bai and Gauri.
+Despite the great luxury of a kingly life, Gauri is constantly threatened by Udit and his friend, the dashingly handsome but evil Mayurvahan.
+The coronation however takes place successfully; moreover, the pretend King becomes engaged to Rani Kasturi Bai on the occasion.
+Despite the situation becoming more and more tense, with the life of the King at stake, a romance blooms between Kasturi Bai and Gauri.

 A secret agent reveals that the real King is hidden in a fortress owned by Udit, who will murder him as soon as he gets rid of Gauri.
-The fauji Sardar then reveals to Gauri in secret that Gauri deserves the throne as much as Shankar or Udit because they were all the sons of the then-Dewan of Jhind, Kali Shankar Roy.
-The then-king being issue less, adopted Shankar and Udit as sons.
+The fauji Sardar then reveals to Gauri in secret that Gauri deserves the throne as much as Shankar or Udit because they were all the sons of the then-Dewan of Jhind, Kali Shankar Rai.
+The then-king being issueless, adopted Shankar and Udit as sons.

 After a secret entry to the fortress where the King is being held prisoner, Gauri fights a battle with Mayurvahan, finally killing him as well as surprising and killing Udit.
 As he approaches his look-alike Shankar Singh, he has a momentary desire to kill the King and gain the kingdom for himself, he being as deserving by blood as Shankar Singh; but his humanity wins over and he approaches the King respectfully, addressing him as "Your Highness".
 He then bids a last goodbye to Kasturi Bai and mounts a horse to head back to Kolkata.